 The Reliability Planning Process is the transmission planning process that has traditionally been used by the transmission owners to provide safe and reliable transmission service at the lowest reasonable cost.
-This transmission planning process is being expanded to include the active participation of the Participants and input from other stakeholders through the TAG.
+This transmission planning process is being expanded to include the active participation of the Participants and input from stakeholders and other interested parties through the TAG.

 The Reliability Planning Process will follow the steps outlined in Figure 1.
 The OSC will approve the scope of the reliability study, oversee the study analysis being performed by the PWG, evaluate the study results, and approve the final reliability study results.
 The Reliability Planning Process will begin with the incumbent transmission owners' most recent reliability planning studies and current transmission upgrades plans.
 The PWG will coordinate the development of the reliability studies based upon the OSC-approved scope and prepare a report with the recommended transmission reliability solutions.
+The TAG participates in the Reliability Planning Process by providing timely input on the annual study scope elements associated with the development of the reliability transmission planning process as outlined in the TAG annual work plan.

 The final results of the Reliability Planning Process will include summaries of the estimated costs and schedules to provide any transmission upgrades and/or additions needed to maintain a sufficient level of reliability necessary to serve the native load of all Participants.
 The reliability study results will be reviewed with the TAG.
+The TAG members are responsible for providing feedback to the OSC on the results.